Mt Nebo New Home Design – Prestige Contemporary Home

 The Bar/BBQ area is located in this position so it can service both decks, the spa area, the pool below and the indoor casual living area.

-These spaces have expansive views.
-The library overviews the formal living room and also has its own lookout deck.
-The office is large, but not excessive and incorporates built in detailed joinery to maximise functionality and minimise clutter.
+The library overviews the formal living room and has a lookout deck for the expansive views.
+The office is large, but not excessive, and incorporates built-in detailed joinery to maximise functionality and minimise clutter.

-Bedroom 1 has a large ensuite with a unique spa surrounded by river gravel, double shower and separate toilet.
-A sauna is located in close proximity, along with a large dressing/walk in robe.
+The first bedroom has a large ensuite with a unique spa that is surrounded by river gravel, a double shower, and a separate toilet.
+A sauna is close in proximity, as well as the large dressing/walk in robe.
 The bedroom itself includes a large four poster bed and retreat area.
-This space appears as if it was a loft style of space, fit for a king.

 Guest bedrooms/Laundry/Guest Retreat

-This area services guests with five star hotel style accommodation.
-The guest retreat itself is much more casual for those staying for long stints.
+The guest bedrooms service visitors with five-star hotel style accommodation, while the guest retreat is casual for longer staying guests.
 The laundry and drying area is for the whole house.

 Bedroom Two and Three

-These rooms incorporate their own amenities.
-Walk in robes, desk areas and balconies.
+These rooms incorporate ensuites, walk in robes, desk areas, and balconies.
 These rooms are orientated to the east to take advantage of the available views.

-A circular driveway has been incorporated at the main entry gate.
-A secondary driveway provides access through a large set of steel gates to the garage.
+A circular driveway is at the main entry gate, while a secondary driveway provides private access to the home through a large set of steel gates to the garage.

 This area is located underground on the basement level of the house.
 The seating within this area is made up of lounge style seating.

-A large pool with an infinity edge or wet edge has been included.
-This pool includes a wading area and a large sun baking or stepping stone platform within the pool.
-In addition, a large outdoor spa in a sheltered environment provides a relaxing zone during summer.
+The large pool with an infinity edge or wet edge includes a wading area and a large sun baking or stepping stone platform within the pool.
+Also, a large outdoor spa in a sheltered environment provides a relaxing zone during summer.
 A large glass window provides a view from the spa directly into the side of the pool.

-Contact Dion Seminara Brisbane Architects today to discuss the possibility of designing your own castle-like luxury new home requirements
+Contact us today to discuss the possibility of designing your own castle-like luxury new home.

 Contact dion seminara architecture now to begin your project.